 Once asbestos dust enters the body, the fibers attach to the mesothelium, a protective layer that lubricates the organs in the chest and abdomen.
 The fibers end up lodged in delicate tissue, creating friction against the organs, which eventually leads to the mutation of cells and the formation of mesothelioma or other diseases.

 You are not your diagnosis.
 Learn about your treatment options.
 Each mesothelioma case is unique, so treatment options will differ.

 Asbestos Use in the Military

 The Air Force became a separate military branch in 1974 when asbestos use was widespread.
 As a result, the Air Force used the material to build a majority of its structures.
-Ceiling insulation, walls, as well as floor tiles in buildings and barracks all, contained asbestos.
-Air Force mechanics came into contact with asbestos-containing materials like aircraft brake systems, engine valves, and gaskets.
+Ceiling insulation, walls, as well as floor tiles in buildings and barracks all contained asbestos.
+Air Force mechanics came into contact with materials like aircraft brake systems, engine valves, and gaskets.

 Army buildings and military vehicles also contained large quantities of asbestos.
 Veterans may have been exposed to the toxic fibers when coming into contact with insulation, cement flooring, roof tiles, and plumbing.

 Insulation and plumbing pipes contained asbestos.
 Marines were exposed to the carcinogen in sleeping quarters, mess halls, and boiler and engine rooms.
 It was also common for Marines to live and work close to Navy shipyards, which contained the largest concentrations of the mineral.

 Members of the Navy and Coast Guard faced the highest levels of asbestos exposure.
 The insulation and paint used on vessels contained asbestos.
 Boiler and engine rooms on Navy ships, which were often dusty and small, meant thousands of sailors and crew members inhaled or ingested it.

 Who Was Exposed?